 An outdoor kiddie pool is great when the weather is warm but there is no need to stop the wet fun when the air outside turns chilly.
 Just bring your kiddie pool inside to a warm room (with a water proof floor) and let the tots sit in the pool and play with warm water from a basin.
 They love using cups and funnels to fill clear bottles with warm bubbly water and to mix pots or bowls of water with spoons and whisks.
 One novel variation on this theme that I've tried successfully is to add a couple drops of food coloring to large clear containers of water.
 The colored water adds a new twist to the play and provides another opportunity to teach the names of colors.
-DIY Cardboard Castle Tutorial - Cost:$4.
-I have been getting lots of questions about how I made So here's a full tutorial on how to make it yourself!
+Misc Tips: - When it's hot outside your toddlers will naturally want to drink the water they are playing in.

 100 Ways to be Kind to your Child.
 When I wrote this list of 100 Ways to be Kind to Your Child I was in one of those exhausting phases of parenting where days were going by in a blur and I often went to bed feeling defeated and guilty.

 Es gibt den LACK-Tisch aber auch in vielen anderen Farben.
 Auch das Innenleben kann man farblich individuell gestalten und schlussendlich mit verschiedenen Stoffen für Utensilios und Stoffkörbe individuelle Akzente setzen.
 Fun with paint.
 Three years of my work-life was spent as a preschool teacher. part of the job was to come up with inexpensive but stimulating activities for the kids, and this is one of the easiest and cheapest, but also one that the kids loved the most. my little guy is finally old enough to start enjoying this little activity, and i can't tell you how nice it is to sit him in his high chair and have him play quietly while i make dinner!

 The best part is that i know he's discovering and learning as he explores texture, colors, and cause-and-effect. supplies: plastic bag that seals tightly at the top (like a Ziploc bag) packing tape paint (I used Crayola's washable finger paint) directions: just dot little bits of paint in the plastic bag, close the bag, getting out most of the air, and tape the top closed with packing tape so the bag can't be opened. if your kids are anything like my little guy, that bag will be opened in seconds with paint everywhere, so make sure you tape it closed!
 DIY Kinderküche: "La(ck) Cuisine" Heute zeige ich mal etwas "Altes": "La(ck) Cuisine".